khjohnson1972/laravel-vue-bootstrap-starter/README.md

 * Phpcs and PSR2 Standard
 * Phpunit with Code Coverage
 * Git hook for pre-commit
-* Github Actions for Testing Code on Push and Pull-Requests
+* Github Actions for Testing Code on Push to Master Branch and Pull-Requests